aScriptingOreo/rrp-pilot2.0/README.md

 ## Transponders
 >"In air navigation or radio frequency identification, a flight transponder is an automated transceiver in an aircraft that emits a coded identifying signal in response to an interrogating received signal.
 In a communications satellite, a satellite transponder receives signals over a range of uplink frequencies, usually from a satellite ground station; the transponder amplifies them, and re-transmits them on a different set of downlink frequencies to receivers on Earth, often without changing the content of the received signal or signals." - [Wikepedia Article on Transponders](https://en.wikipedia.org/wiki/Transponder)
 - Adding a transponder system to aircraft that would reveal them in the sky for other aircraft.
 Basically add a player marker when someone is inside an aircraft, but only for others inside aircrafts as well.
+- Only licensed pilots would be able to disable the transponder, as they have been taught how to do so.
 - Add a way to disable the transponder (/transponderoff) so they can opperate hidden, but doing so would alert the ATC/Police/Pilots, as it is a federal crime to fly with your transponder off.

 ## ATC